Student Leadership Principles

 TOTAL WELLNESS

-Reasonable accommodations and expectations may be made to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations and expectations may be made to enable individuals with disabilities to perform the essential functions - and none of us are the ideal specimen or elite athlete

 Personal wellness (sleep, nutrition, and fitness) must be a central commitment and total health must be a focus of discipleship